A (re-)introduction to the extensible shell

 4. $write $cmd

-We call the prior definition of %write-history with the new $cmd.
+We call the old %write-history on the new $cmd.

 5. last-cmd = $cmd